 Students are generally required to wear clothing that meets the standards of their local district; this is important in setting the student up for success in returning to their home school.
-Students may not wear hats inside the building after arrival unless for a spirit day event.
-Students may not wear the hood up on a "hoodie" during the school day.
+Students may not wear hats inside the building after arrival unless for a spirit day event or earned as a reinforcer.
+Students are prohibited from wearing hooded sweatshirts to school.
 Students may not wear any type of athletic cleats.
 Violations of standards of dress will be addressed to the parents and the student, and may include the parent being required to bring appropriate clothing or disciplinary actions up to suspension.